This post may contain affiliate links. Please read my disclosure for more information.

 19. Ditch Cable

 We never signed up so this one is a no-brainer.
 I don’t care how much you love sports or how many kids you need to keep occupied.
 There are cheaper, if not free, ways to do it than cable.
-I also don’t care how much you save by bundling, you’re still paying more than Netflix or Hulu costs.
+Try Fire TV Stick or Roku to fill your cable sized void.

 Our friend knows our budget is tight while paying off debt so she lets us use her Netflix account for free.
 You never know, maybe one of your friends will do the same while you’re getting your finances together.
 And football isn’t going anywhere.